 In January 2016, the College entered into a Loan and Security Agreement with the Massachusetts Development Finance Agency ("MDFA") for \$16,000,000 MDFA Revenue Bonds, William James College Issue, Series 2016A to finance the exercising of the purchase option on the facility in Newton, Massachusetts.
-Principal is due in monthly installments commencing February 2016, including interest at a fixed rate of 2.63% through January 2026 at which point the interest rate changes to a 10-year fixed rate of 0.70% multiplied by the Federal Home Loan Bank 10/10 amortizing rate plus 1.75% through January 2036.
+Principal is due in monthly installments, including interest at a fixed rate of 2.63% through January 2026 at which point the interest rate changes to a 10-year fixed rate of 0.70% multiplied by the Federal Home Loan Bank 10/10 amortizing rate plus 1.75% through January 2036.
 The bond is collateralized by a first mortgage of the facility as well as an assignment of leases and rents and first position lien on all business assets.
 The agreement requires the College to comply with certain financial and nonfinancial covenants.
 The bonds are privately placed with a bank.
+The bond was paid in full on May 28, 2021 as part of a new bond issuance.

 In January 2016, the College entered into a Loan and Security Agreement with the MDFA for \$2,400,000 MDFA Revenue Bonds, William James College Issue, Series 2016B to finance the capital improvements and equipment in connection with the facility in Newton, Massachusetts.
 Principal is due in monthly installments commencing February 2016, including interest at a fixed rate of 2.49% through January 2023.
 The bond is collateralized by a first mortgage of the facility as well as an assignment of leases and rents and first position lien on all business assets.
 The agreement requires the College to comply with certain financial and nonfinancial covenants.
-Interest expense for the years ended May 31, 2020 and 2019 was approximately \$418,000 and \$436,000, respectively.
+The bond was paid in full on May 28, 2021 as part of a new bond offering.
+Interest expense for the years ended May 31, 2021 and 2020 was approximately \$390,000 and \$418,000, respectively.